 Please submit an unofficial copy of all undergraduate transcript(s).
 The transcript(s) should contain your current GPA and course list/grades for all undergraduate classes you have taken to date.
 UCR students can request a free copy as an e-transcript under “Transcripts and Verifications” in their R’Web account.

-You must submit TWO (2) letters of recommendation to complete your Stage 2 application submission.
-Letters from faculty members at UCR or your current institution are preferred, since they can best comment on your academic/research skills.
-Advisors, mentors, and graduate student TAs may also write letters on your behalf.
+Applications must include TWO (2) letters of recommendation submitted by the letter writers to our office in email by the Step 2 deadline (see above).
+Letters from professors/faculty members at UCR (or your current institution) are preferred, since they can best comment on your academic/research skills.
+Advisors, mentors, and graduate student TAs may also write letters on your behalf, but at least ONE letter must be from a professor.

 After careful review of all supporting documentation and letters of recommendation, the committee selects a short list of students to interview in the final stage of the application process.
 The interview gives finalists the opportunity to ask questions about the program and allows the committee an opportunity to learn more about the applicant’s future plans and interests.
 Of those interviewed, the committee offers admittance to no more than five students per year.